Research

 Optimizing Computation vs Communication in Distributed Deep Learning Training

-Under Professor Shivaram Venkataraman, I am exploring the trade-offs between computation and communication in Distributed Deep Learning Training.
+Under Professor Shivaram Venkataraman, I explored the trade-offs between computation and communication in Distributed Deep Learning Training, designing an approach that maximized overlap of communication and computation kernels.

 Exploring Machine Learning for State-of-Charge and State-of-Health Prediction in a Real World Fast-Charging Scenario

-Under Professor Shivaram Venkataraman, I am performing research which addresses the need for accurate battery state-of-charge (SoC) and state-of-health (SoH) predictions in energy storage systems.
-We explore SoC prediction in batteries with diverse fast charging policies, resembling real-world scenarios.
+Under Professor Shivaram Venkataraman, I performed research which addresses the need for accurate battery state-of-charge (SoC) and state-of-health (SoH) predictions in energy storage systems.
+We explored SoC prediction in batteries with diverse fast charging policies, resembling real-world scenarios.
 Key findings include the identification of crucial training features, successful adaptation to unforeseen charging policies using continuous learning, and efficient transition from SoC to SoH prediction without additional development.

 Harnessing Parallelization for Bayesian Optimization HPC Tuning Searches